 - Revisit your capital structure.

 The conversations we’re having with business owners right now tend to be about business planning in preparation for a tougher period.
 For many, there's been consideration for rising interest rates, even for unprecedented circumstances.
-That goes to show that the relationship we have with our clients, the relationship that Samuel Chinniah has with his clients, is a calming force regardless of what the economy is doing.
+That goes to show that the relationship we have with our clients is a calming force regardless of what the economy is doing.

 A volatile economy can produce some tempting acquisition opportunities, especially for those with an entrepreneurial mindset.
 An acquisition has a direct impact on cash flow though, so how would you advise a client who might be considering one?